matt-schwartz/personal-inventory/README.md

 Personal Inventory Web Application
 ==================================

-This is a web app for managing a personal inventory or collection.
+This is a web application for managing a personal inventory or collection.
 It's meant to be run on your computer or home network.
-This app is great for
+It's great for

 - Maintaining a home inventory for insurance purposes
-- Keeping track of home electronics and easily ordering more components
+- Keeping track of home electronics
 - Organizing a coin, stamp, or other collection

 There are advantages to using this system over a simple spreadsheet: